OmkarPathak/A-Simple-Note-Taking-Web-App/README.md

 # Features:

-* Simple Web application, easy to use and *very* easy to deploy locally.
+* Simple Web application, easy to use and *very* easy to deploy locally
 * Written in simple Python.
-Even a beginner Python developer can contribute to this.
+Even a beginner Python developer can contribute to this
-* Support for SQLite, so you can easily play with it.
+* Support for SQLite, so you can easily play with it
+* REST API for retrieving data easily

 # Requirements:

-* Execute the following command to install the required third party libraries:<br />
+Execute the following command to install the required third party libraries:<br />

 `pip3 install -r requirements.txt`

 # Usage:
-* Clone this repository:
+Clone this repository:

 `git clone https://github.com/OmkarPathak/A-Simple-Note-Taking-Web-App.git`

-* Install the dependencies by simply executing:
+Install the dependencies by simply executing:

 `pip3 install -r requirements.txt`

-* Run this command to start the app:
+Run this command to start the app:

 `python3 manage.py`

-* Visit `0.0.0.0:5000` on your web browser
+Visit `0.0.0.0:5000` on your web browser

-* Happy Noting :)
+Happy Noting :)

 Built with ♥ by [`Omkar Pathak`](http://www.omkarpathak.in/)